-- Determine where they’re looking for help: Are they searching online?
+- Determine where they’re looking for help; what are those trusted sources: Are they searching online?
 Are they asking a network for references?
 Are they using social media at this stage?
+Are they reading certain publications or websites for advice?
 Bring in your SDRs and AE’s who are having the conversations with your prospects and ask them to provide perspective.
 You’ll want to have a presence everywhere they’re looking for help so they find you.

 - Determine your content gaps: Now that you have an idea of what your target customers are looking for, it’s time to start mapping over what content you already have that will be helpful at that stage, and what’s missing that you need to create.
 This will help you ensure that you have content at every stage of the funnel designed to bring them closer to a sale.

 - Use targeted and personalized marketing efforts to address these needs: Once you understand your target audience, you can tailor your content and marketing efforts to speak directly to them about what they’re feeling, where they’re looking for it.

 - Nurture leads with email marketing that, just like your other content, contains messaging tailored to what they’re experiencing at that stage.
 This will help guide them through the journey, keep your solution top of mind during the sales cycle, and help encourage them to consider you as a solution.